On Her Majesty's Secret Service (film): Casting

 In 1967, after five films, Sean Connery resigned from the role of James Bond and was not on speaking terms with Albert Broccoli during the filming of You Only Live Twice.
-Over 400 actors, including many of the most famous performers in the Commonwealth, were considered for the role of James Bond.
+Over 400 actors, Peter Purves, Michael Caine and including many of the most famous performers in the Commonwealth, were considered for the role of James Bond.
 The confirmed frontrunners were Englishman John Richardson, Dutchman Hans De Vries, Australian Robert Campbell, Scotsman Anthony Rogers, Greek Giorgos Fountas, and Australian George Lazenby.
 Broccoli also met with Terence Stamp about playing the part.

 Broccoli was interested in rising star Oliver Reed but decided his public image was already too distinct.
 Broccoli and Hunt eventually chose Lazenby after seeing him in a Fry's Chocolate Cream advertisement.
 Lazenby dressed the part by sporting several sartorial Bond elements such as a Rolex Submariner wristwatch and a Savile Row suit (ordered for, but uncollected by, Connery), and going to Connery's barber at the Dorchester Hotel.
 Broccoli noticed Lazenby as a Bond-type man based on his physique and character elements, and offered him an audition.
 The position was consolidated when Lazenby accidentally punched a professional wrestler, who was acting as stunt coordinator, in the face, impressing Broccoli with his ability to display aggression.
 Lazenby was offered a contract for seven films; however, he was convinced by his agent Ronan O'Rahilly that the secret agent would be archaic in the liberated 1970s, and as a result he left the series after the release of On Her Majesty's Secret Service in 1969.

 For Tracy Draco, the producers wanted an established actress opposite neophyte Lazenby.
 Brigitte Bardot was invited, but after she signed to appear in Shalako opposite Sean Connery, the deal fell through, and Diana Rigg—who had already been the popular heroine Emma Peel in The Avengers—was cast instead.
 Rigg said one of the reasons for accepting the role was that she always wanted to be in an epic film.
 Hunt and Maibaum admired Donald Pleasence's performance as Blofeld in You Only Live Twice but wanted to recast the character.
 Maibaum originally wrote the role of Blofeld with Max von Sydow in mind; coincidentally, von Sydow later played Blofeld in the non-Eon Bond film Never Say Never Again.
 Telly Savalas was ultimately cast following a suggestion from Broccoli.
 Hunt's neighbour George Baker was offered the part of Sir Hilary Bray.
 Baker's voice was also used when Lazenby was impersonating Bray, as Hunt considered Lazenby's imitation not convincing enough.
 Gabriele Ferzetti was cast as Draco after the producers saw him in We Still Kill the Old Way, but Ferzetti's heavy Italian accent also led to his voice being redubbed by English actor David de Keyser for the final cut.